twolfson/twolfson.com/articles/design-for-developers.md

 # Type hierarchy
 Type hiearchy is the usage of different sizes of type (e.g. `h1`, `h2`, **bold**) to indicate a relationship with nearby content (e.g. content under a heading).

-In the example below, "Getting started" indicates the code block is related to instructions on a repo:
+In the screenshot below, "Getting started" indicates the code block is related to instructions on a repo:

 [![Screenshot of twolfson.com README](/public/images/articles/design-for-developers/type-hierarchy.png)](/public/images/articles/design-for-developers/type-hierarchy.png)